sujitdmello/UpsideDownAutoScaling/README.md

 ## The Scenario

-In the era of serverless computing, scaling up and down of cloud services/resources is not something we take mmuch time thinking about.
+In the era of serverless computing, scaling up and down of cloud services/resources is not something we take much time thinking about.
 It is assumed that the cloud provider has pre-provisioned extra resources to meet the demands such that any sudden scaling up of resources will happen in a few seconds.
 That is the price we pay for serverless compute (by-the-second).

-However for other traditional cloud services such as VMs, Web Apps, Kubernetes, HPC, Hadoop etc., essentially all the services that charge you by the VM and therefore require spinning up new VMs to meet your application demads, the time taken to scale up can be in the order of a few minutes if not more.
-This is a problem for applications that are trying to ramp up at the star of a business day or meet sudden demands in traffic based on seasonal or other factors.
+However for other traditional cloud services such as VMs, Web Apps, Kubernetes, HPC, Hadoop etc., essentially all the services that charge you by the VM and therefore require spinning up new VMs to meet your application demands, the time taken to scale up can be in the order of a few minutes if not more.
+This is a problem for applications that are trying to ramp up at the start of a business day or to meet sudden demands in traffic based on seasonal or other factors.

 ### Traditional Scaling Rules